-If we want to change to another UPort, please do the following steps:
+If we want to change to another UPort, do the following:

+- 1. Backup Modbus configuration file that is based on UPort's COM port.

-- 1. Unplug UPort from the device.
+- 2. Unplug UPort from the device.

-- 2. Click REMOVE.
+- 3. Click REMOVE.

-- 3. Plug in another new UPort.
+- 4. Plug in another new UPort.

-- 4. Press REFRESH, then the new UPort should be detected.
+- 5. Press REFRESH, then the new UPort should be detected.

 The configuration of serial parameters and Modbus settings on the COM could be deleted.
-Ensure to do the configuration backup before replacing to a new one.
+Ensure to do the configuration backup before replacing it with a new one.